 The Hobbit’s Hideaway itself is on the left.
 There is an earthy ledge with a short but steep slope very recognisable at the side of the path.
 The hobbits sat against this very ledge while hiding from the Nazguls!
 Carefully walk down the slope and sit against the ridge to share a space with Frodo, Sam, Merry and Pippin.

-Please note, it does look different to the movie, as the actual tree they hide in was built especially for the film by the experts at Weta Workshop!
+Please note, that it does look different to the movie, as the actual tree they hide in was built especially for the film by the experts at Weta Workshop!
 In reality, the hiding spot looks a little like a muddy ledge.
 But it’s still recognisable, and it’s easy to imagine the movie set in its original form.

 The ‘Get Off The Road’ location